Sodbo/shared_heredity/02_anthropometry_analysis/README.md

 This script performs a genomic control correction for MaxH.

 ## 13_linear_combination.r
-This script adjusts original traits for SGCT.
+This script adjusts original traits for SGIT.

 ## 14_upload_tr-sh_to_test.sh
-This script uploads UGCTs summary statistics to the GWAS-MAP database.
+This script uploads UGITs summary statistics to the GWAS-MAP database.

 ## 15_start.sh
-This script sources pipeline_for_calculation_of_matrices.sh script and sets the command line variables for further calculations (original traits, SGCT and UGCTs are mentioned).
+This script sources pipeline_for_calculation_of_matrices.sh script and sets the command line variables for further calculations (original traits, SGIT and UGITs are mentioned).

 ## pipeline_for_calculation_of_matrices.sh
-This script incorporates a pipeline for calculation of correlation and covariance matrices for original traits, SGCT and UGCTs (see steps 01 - 05).
+This script incorporates a pipeline for calculation of correlation and covariance matrices for original traits, SGIT and UGITs (see steps 01 - 05).
 The script uses command line variables.

 ## 16_validity_check.R
-This script provides analytical estimation of heritability of traits adjusted for SGCT and their genetic correlations with SGCT using core functions.
+This script provides analytical estimation of heritability of UGITs and their genetic correlations with SGIT using core functions.

 ## 16a_matrix_visualisation.R
-This script creates a heatmap plot of genetic correlations of original traits, SGCT and UGCTs.
+This script creates a heatmap plot of genetic correlations of original traits, SGIT and UGITs.

 ## 17_0_joint_clumping_and_enrichment.R
-This script runs clumping for original traits and SGCT and finds shared hits.
+This script runs clumping for original traits and SGIT and finds loci significantly associated with different number of original traits.

 ## 17a_0_joint_clumping_and_enrichment.R
-This script runs clumping for original traits, SGCT and UGCTs and finds shared hits.
+This script runs clumping for original traits, SGIT and UGITs and finds loci significantly associated with different number of original traits.

 ## 18_0_joint_clumping_and_enrichment_gip1.R
-This script runs clumping for original traits and GIP1 and finds shared hits.
+This script runs clumping for original traits and GIP1 and finds loci significantly associated with different number of original traits.

 ## 19_0_joint_clumping_and_enrichment_maxH.R
-This script runs clumping for original traits and MaxH and finds shared hits.
+This script runs clumping for original traits and MaxH and finds loci significantly associated with different number of original traits.

 ## 20_significant_loci.R
-This script counts genome-wide significant loci for each original trait or SGCT.
+This script counts genome-wide significant loci for each original trait or SGIT.

 ## 21_significant_loci_sh.R
-This script counts loci genome-wide significant both for particular original trait and for SGCT.
+This script counts loci genome-wide significant both for particular original trait and for SGIT.

+## 22_matrix_visualisation_shared_loci.R
+This script for heatmap visualization of overlapping loci.

 ## DEPICT
 This folder contains config files and script for DEPICT analysis for all anthropometric traits.